Shaunwei/RealChar/README.md

 ## 🎲 Community
 - Join us on [Discord](https://discord.gg/e4AYNnFg2F)

-## Change Log
+## Changelog

+### 2023-09-10
+-   Added info loggers showing latencies of STT, LLM, TTS processes.

+### 2023-09-09
--   Fixed issue that llama2-7b couldn't recognize the prefix, resulting in TTS not trigerred.
+-   Fixed bug that TTS not trigerred due to Llama2-7b generating non-standard character prefix.

+### 2023-09-08
--   Added Llama2-7b-chat-hf as an option for cost effective dev & test.
+-   Added Llama2-7b-chat-hf and more for cost effective dev & test.

--   Switched from assistly-kubernetes to realchar-dev, which is my own Firebase and GCP storage, for experimenting and testing.
+-   Switched from assistly-kubernetes to realchar-dev, which is my own Firebase and GCP, for dev & test.

 ## Dev Notes
 -   Seems the local deployment does not work well without auth system.
 There's authentication checks throughout `restful_routes.py` to ensure user is signed-in, and requires a working Firebase auth service to verify that.